Swen Nater: Early life

 Nater was born in the Netherlands in Den Helder.
 His parents divorced when he was three years old.
 When his mother remarried and the family's economic situation deteriorated, she, her husband, and Nater's younger brother moved to the United States, leaving Nater and his sister in an orphanage.
 After three years it appeared they would remain in the Netherlands until a television show, It Could Be You (a forerunner to This Is Your Life), discovered the situation and brought the two siblings to America to be reunited—on TV—with the rest of the family.
 At age nine, he was in a new country and did not speak a word of English.
 He took his stepfather's name and was known as Swen Langeberg.

 Nater did not get along with his stepfather, who did not want him to play basketball.
 Nater graduated from Long Beach Wilson High School in Long Beach, California.
 He tried out for their basketball team as a junior, but he was cut.
 He had arrived at the first practice barefoot but was told by the coach he needed shoes.
 His family unable to afford them, Nater returned to practice with shoes stolen from a teammate.
 The coach told Nater to leave.
 He did not try out as a senior.

 College career

 Nater attended and played basketball at Cypress College, a junior college in Cypress, California (where he met his wife, Marlene).
-He played little as a freshman, but was a Community College All-American as a sophomore.
+Under Chargers head coach Don Johnson, he played little as a freshman, but was a Community College All-American as a sophomore.
 He earned a scholarship to UCLA.
 After leaving Cypress, he changed back to his father's name, Nater.
 He had already moved out from his stepfather's home after he forbade Nater from playing at Cypress.

 Nater redshirted his first year with the UCLA Bruins.
 He helped John Wooden's squads win two NCAA titles.
 He was a backup to Bill Walton, and averaged just 3.2 points and 3.3 rebounds per game as a senior.
 He never started a collegiate game—his primary role was helping to develop Walton in practice.
+Hoping to impress pro scouts, Nater played in the 1973 Pizza Hut All-Star Basketball Classic, and logged 34 points with 23 rebounds to earn most valuable player honors.